SAP-archive/byd-delta-events/README.md

 4 - The last step is to implement the New Subscriber's function as shown on [this commit](https://github.com/B1SA/byd-delta-events/commit/3b3c05dc19ea721cbc95885a83e593bdacb46eab)

 5 - Redeploy the app

-## License
-This proof of concept is is released under the terms of the APACHE 2.0 license.
-See [LICENSE](LICENSE) for more information.

 ## Support and Contributions
 This repository is provided "as-is".
 No support is available.
 Feel free to open issues or provide pull requests.

+## License
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
+All rights reserved.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.